Wag3s vs Zapper: DeFi Dashboard vs Tax-and-Accounting (2026)

 Why DeFi widens the gap

 A simple buy-and-hold portfolio has a small dashboard-vs-tax gap.
-DeFi makes it large: an LP mint, a stake, a wrap, a reward claim are several economic events in one transaction (decomposition).
+DeFi makes it large, because an LP mint, a stake, a wrap, or a reward claim can be several economic events bundled into one transaction (decomposition).
 A dashboard shows the net position; only a tax computation decomposes it correctly for the jurisdiction.
 That is precisely why heavy DeFi users benefit most from running both layers.

 When to use which